vieirads/100DaysOfCode/r1-log.md

 ### R1D33
 Started another little project where you type a message and it is displayed somewhere else.
 Following this list of projects [here](https://jsbeginners.com/javascript-projects-for-beginners/) in order to learn HTML, CSS, and JS.

+## R1D34
+Mande a simple counter app using HTML, CSS, and JS.
+Learning how to deal with event listener.